sveinbjornt/ManDrake/README.md

     pod install

 This installs all the dependencies required.
+ManDrake can then be built via the `xcworkspace`.

 ## Captain Mandrake